-- 9. The Owner-Contractor Agreement must reference all specifications contained in project manual, drawings, addenda (if any) and any other documents forming part of the contract documents. - 10.
-If Davis Bacon and Related Acts (DBRA) are triggered, the Owner-Contractor Agreement must contain the locked-in wage decision, HUD 4010, the contractor signed Section 3 Clause and Minnesota Housing's Equal Employment Opportunity Policy Statement forms.
-Please confirm with Minnesota Housing that the correct forms are included in the contract before it is executed.
+- building permits, performance and payment bonds, or general contractor paid builder's risk insurance. - 9.
+The Owner-Contractor Agreement must reference all specifications contained in project manual, drawings, addenda (if any) and any other documents forming part of the contract documents. - 10.
+If Davis Bacon and Related Acts (DBRA) are triggered, the Owner-Contractor Agreement must contain the locked-in wage decision, HUD Form 4010, the contractor signed Section 3 Clause and Minnesota Housing's Equal Employment Opportunity Policy Statement forms.
+Confirm with Minnesota Housing that the correct forms are included in the contract before it is executed.